-- Do you find your psychologist encompasses warmth and compassion yet has established strong rapport to challenge you when necessary?
+- Do you find your psychologist encompasses warmth and compassion yet has established a strong rapport to challenge you when necessary?

 A strong psychotherapeutic relationship is consistently shown within research to substantially contribute to positive therapeutic outcomes, irrespective of the treatment type used.
-Research also indicates that the strength of the working alliance formed between a client and their therapist is a stronger predictor of treatment outcomes than actual treatment type.
+Research also indicates that the strength of the working alliance formed between a client and their therapist is a stronger predictor of treatment outcomes than the actual treatment type.
 These findings suggest that the interpersonal relationships formed during therapy are often more potent than the actual psychotherapeutic treatment.

-- First, each client brings their own unique theory of change to therapy, so much so that roughly 40% of the therapeutic benefit is attributed to unique client factors.
-These factors may encompass qualities such as the client’s willingness to change, the client’s theory of change given the context of their challenges, the client’s belief that change can occur and that the chosen therapy can affect this change.
+- First, each client brings their unique theory of change to therapy, so much so that roughly 40% of the therapeutic benefit is attributed to unique client factors.
+These factors may encompass qualities such as the client’s willingness to change, the client’s theory of change given the context of their challenges, and the client’s belief that change can occur and that the chosen therapy can affect this change.

-- Second, the relationship between therapist and client accounts for around 30% of therapeutic outcome.
+- Second, the relationship between therapist and client accounts for around 30% of therapeutic outcomes.
 Therapeutic alliance encompasses both the bond between a client and their therapist and having a mutual understanding regarding the structure and goals of therapy.
-Research suggests that: therapists who are able to form better alliances report better client outcomes; therapists’ personal characteristics and in-session activities positively influence therapeutic alliance; and therapists’ hypotheses-generating skills are an important factor in clients’ therapy experiences.
+Research suggests that: therapists who are able to form better alliances report better client outcomes; therapists’ personal characteristics and in-session activities positively influence therapeutic alliance, and therapists’ hypotheses-generating skills are an important factor in clients’ therapy experiences.

 - Third, 15% of the therapeutic outcome is contributed to clients’ expectations, as well as their hopes and beliefs that change will occur as a consequence of treatment.